 Classical molecular dynamics simulations were run with the LAMMPS program16 at 300 K and 1 atm in a cubic simulation cell of approximately 50 Å in side, which contained ~4,130 water molecules and the relevant CaSO4 cluster.
 The long-range electrostatics were computed with the Particle Mesh Ewald algorithm with an accuracy of 10-5 while the bonded and van der Waals interactions were described by our recently developed force field17 (FF1).
 The real space cut-off was set to 9 Å with a tapering function applied between 6 and 9 Å. The water was described with the SPC/Fw model18, and no tapering was applied to the water-water interactions.
-The equations of motions were integrated with a 1 fs time-step using the velocity Verlet algorithm, while the temperature was controlled with the Canonical Sampling through Velocity Rescaling algorithm19.
-The cell was constrained to remain cubic throughout the simulations.
+The equations of motions were integrated with a 1 fs time-step using the velocity Verlet algorithm, while the temperature was constrained to remain cubic throughout the simulations.